nicholaswilde/frame-fi/docs/index.md

 FrameFi transforms a [LILYGO T-Dongle S3][1] into a versatile adapter for any digital picture frame.
 It enables you to remotely manage your photo library via FTP or access the SD card directly in USB Mass Storage mode.

+!!! warning "Development Version"
+    This project is currently in a `v0.X.X` development stage.
+Features and configurations are subject to change, and breaking changes may be introduced at any time.

 ## :rocket: TL;DR

 - **Secrets:** Create `include/secrets.h` and update variables.